rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 VSCode
 -------
-VSCode is an open source code editor made by Microsoft.
+`VSCode <https://github.com/Microsoft/vscode>`_ is an open source code editor made by Microsoft.

 Pros and Cons
 ~~~~~~~~~~~~~

-- Many plugins to help with different tasks.
-Can be used for different kind of projects.
+- Large amount of plugins
 - Good fallback mechanism for files that are not directly part of project.

 Recommended plugins